Understanding Revenue Per Available Room (RevPAR) For Hotel Success thumbnail picture

 The average daily rate (ADR) is a measure of how much people pay for hotel rooms.
 The goal for most hotels is to boost ADR over time by effectively implementing pricing and marketing strategies.

-This metric, which is used to calculate RevPAR, ignores unoccupied rooms and thus does not provide a true picture of overall sales and profitability.
+Important limitation: This metric, which is used to calculate RevPAR, ignores unoccupied rooms and thus does not provide a true picture of overall sales and profitability.

 GOPPAR (Gross Operating Profit Per Available Room)